sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 Sourcegraph offers two versions of its product: Sourcegraph OSS (just universal code search) and Sourcegraph Enterprise (full code intelligence platform).

 Sourceraph OSS is Apache 2 licensed and allows any developer to use, modify, and redistribute.

-## Which code search is best for you?

-**Who should use GitHub code search?**

-If you’re brand new to code search and you simply want to try it out, start with GitHub code search across your own code.

-If you have a small codebase hosted exclusively in GitHub, GitHub's native code search will likely be sufficient as you get started with code search.

-**Who should use Sourcegraph?**

-As your codebase grows in complexity, the value of code search quickly increases.
-Sourcegraph may be a good fit for your team if:

-* You have a large number of repositories or a large and complex monorepo
-* You host code across multiple code hosts (or you don’t have any code in GitHub)

-If you frequently rely on your editor’s “go to definition” and “find references” features, you’ll also be able to take advantage of Sourcegraph's precise code navigation.
-Only Sourcegraph's offering features IDE-level accuracy and works across repositories.

 ## Availability